MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 The `Format-List` cmdlet lets you use a wildcard as the value of its **Property** parameter.
 This lets you display detailed information.
-Often, objects include more information than you need, which is why PowerShell does not show all property values by default.
+Often, objects include more information than you need, which is why PowerShell doesn't show all property values by default.
 To show all of properties of an object, use the **Format-List -Property \&#42;** command.
 The following command generates over 60 lines of output for a single process: